NemesisDrone/Air/docs/source/docs/components.rst

     components/nemesis_utilities

-Nemesis Air project follow a modular approach.
+Project follows a modular approach.
 The project is divided in several components, each one with its own purpose.
 The following table shows the components and their purpose:

 .. list-table::